 Dayton Power and Light serves 24 counties in southwest Ohio, including many cities in the greater Dayton region.
 Some cities in their territory are:

 Do you know what rates are available in your area?
-With our instant quote tool, you can receive a list of current market rates to compare suppliers.
+With our shopping platform, you can receive a list of current market rates to compare suppliers.

 Save on Your Electric Bill With EnergyPricing.com